NickTheBarista/coredns/plugin/kubernetes/README.md

 *.service.default.svc.cluster.local.
 5	IN A	192.168.10.10
 *.service.default.svc.cluster.local.
 5	IN A	192.168.25.15
 ```
- This response can be randomized using the `loadbalance` plugin
+ This response can be randomized using the *loadbalance* plugin.